Based-Skid/plugin.program.reboot/README.md

 # plugin.program.reboot
-An Addon That Will Reboot You Device running kodi if Media is not playing.
+An Addon That Will Reboot Your Device running kodi if Media is not playing.